ZettelGeist/zettelgeist/docs/tutorial.md

 ### Many programs suggest they are "app-gnostic" (agnostic or indifferent about which app you use), but that usually just means you can save your work into another format (doc, txt, etc.).
 ZettelGeist is truly app neutral in the sense that you can make notes (zettels) with any software, as long as you make them according to a certain pattern (indicating note section, title section, etc...) and save or download them in good old ".txt" format.

 ### The "pattern" is exactly what you would use to write out a notecard in the traditional way (by hand, or typed on paper or computer), so it really isn't that big a deal.
-Plus, once you make one card (or zettel), you can just edit the same card to make any necessary changes for the next card (change the note, change the page numbers, etc.) then save with a new filename, eg. "note02.txt" and move on...
+Plus, once you make one card (or zettel), you can just edit the same card to make any necessary changes for the next card (change the note, change the page numbers, etc.) then save the new card with a new filename, eg. "note02.txt" and move on...

 ### You can do this with ANY word processor you want to use: Google Docs, Microsoft Word, LibreOffice.
-In fact, you could just use the most basic editor that is already residing on your computer: Notepad, Wordpad (on Windows), TextEdit (Mac), Vim, Emacs, etc. If that last clause confuses you, don't worry.
+In fact, you could just use the most basic editor that is already residing on your computer: Notepad, Wordpad (on Windows), TextEdit (Mac), Vim, Emacs, etc.

+#### If that last sentence confuses you, don't worry.
 Just use Google Docs or Word or whatever you are used to.
 (The surprise is that you don't actually have to buy any word processor at all because the above basic text editors come with your system and ZettelGeist would allow you to use those for free to research, organize, and write any great work you need to produce -- but let's set that aside for the moment.)

-## Let's try it out with Google Docs.
+## Let's try it out with Google Docs since we all have access to that.

-- As you can see on the "Get Started" and "Note Format" page, a note in ZettelGeist is just a set of sections marked (usually) with "section:" -- as in title: or note: or tags:, etc.
+- As you can see on the "Get Started" and "Note Format" page above, a note in ZettelGeist is just a set of information put together in sections marked with a colon  -- as in title: or note: or tags:, etc.

 - There are a number of those (see Note Format page) because, as researchers, we know you might also want to "comment:" or write a "summary:" or add bibliographical information "bibkey:" and "pages:", and so on.

 - BUT this is completely up to you.
 You can add any of these in any order according to your needs.
-A completely valid note would just start with "note:" and then have the text of your note.
+A completely valid note would just start with "note:" and then write the text of your note, including all the information you want to produce or record.
 That would work just fine.
-You could save it as "note-01.txt" and it would work just fine (after a couple of changes to the filename so it can be searched and used in the system -- more on that in a minute).
+You could then save it as "note-01.txt" and it could be processed in ZettelGeist without a problem (after a couple of changes to the filename so it can be searched and used in the system -- more on that in a minute).

-- If you want the other elements, like title: summary: or comment: great.
-Just add them.
-But as long as you name sections according to the list on the "note format" page, or listed in "zettel -- help" we created, you can create notes however you prefer, in whatever order you like.
+- If you want the other elements, like title: summary: or comment: great, just add them too.
+As long as you name sections according to the list on the "Note Format" page, or listed in "zettel -- help", you can create notes however you prefer, with sections in whatever order you like.
 Basically, you are making up your own system (based on these universally valid "fields") and can treat any "file" as a blank notecard, just as you do when you buy a pack of 3 x 5 notecards at the pharmacy and make flash cards for a high school class.
 Fill them out as you like!

 ## So, with that flexibilty in mind, let's make your first note.  i

-### For now, just go to Google Docs (or Word, or...your choice -- but we will use Google Docs as the main example here since we all have that.)
+### For now, just go to Google Docs (or Word, or...your choice -- but we will use Google Docs as the main example here since we all have access and some familiarity with this editor.)

 - Start a new Doc.